Xerxes Pontoon Bridges Wikipedia

 7 Civil Engineering Wonders Of The Ancient World That You Ve Probably Never Heard Of Obscure Antiquity

+Pontoon bridge persia.
+The third battle for Kut was over and the 4 Turk divisions in defence paid a heavy cost in lives reducing their numbers to some 5000 men Evans 1930.
 Pontoon Bridge - 480 BC A major obstacle in the path f the Persian King Xerxes army was the Hellespont a waterway at the head of the Aegean that was nearly a mile wide at its narrowest and separated Asia Minor from Europe.
-The bridges were described by the ancient Greek historian Herodotus in his.
-Hellespont aka Dardanelles is a narrow natural strait and internationally significant waterway in northwestern Turkey that forms part of the.
+Actually Xerxes needed to build two pontoon bridges because the first one was destroyed by a storms roiling waters.

 Pontoon Bridge Definition Disadvantages History Facts Britannica